daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-06-15-Hawaii-2023-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 Field expedition team members: Jill Ashey (URI), Jennifer Matthews (UT Sydney), Andrei Herdean (UT Sydney), Crawford Drury and Coral Resilience Lab (HIMB).

+The GitHub repository for this [project can be found here](https://github.com/AHuffmyer/larval_symbiont_TPC).

 # Project Overview

 The goal of this field expedition is to conduct research on larval thermal tolerance in *Montipora capitata* larvae hosting different symbiont genera. *M. capitata* is a vertically transmitting coral and passes symbionts to offspring through the gametes.
 This work is funded in part through the National Science Foundation Ocean Sciences Postdoctoral Fellowship to AH and the University of Washington eScience Data Science Postdoctoral Fellowship to AH.
 More information on the abstract of the NSF OCE PRF award can be [found here](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2205966&HistoricalAwards=false).